 Your teen’s school may be a resource in finding help.
 School counselors who know your teen often have good relationships with therapists in the community.
 They may be in a good position to make a match.
 Pediatricians can also refer your family to trusted providers.

 Sarah Stearns, a pediatric psychologist at Deer Creek Psychological Associates in Hanover, New Hampshire, advocates interviewing potential therapists.
 In the case of teen mental health issues, ask about evidence-based treatment—treatment that has research-demonstrated outcomes—such as cognitive behavior therapy.
 CBT is a short-term practical approach to problem-solving and is used to change patterns of thinking or behavior.

 Whether you choose a psychologist with a doctorate or a therapist with a master’s level certification is a personal choice.
 Stearns says it’s important that the therapist is either licensed or practicing under the supervision of someone who is licensed.A therapist might recommend a medical evaluation in addition to therapy.
 In that case, a psychiatrist (who is a medical doctor, unlike a psychologist) may be called in.
 Sometimes the therapist recommends this because they suspect that medication might help the teen.
 The family doctor can also prescribe medication.

-It can be intimidating for both parents and teens to take the step of seeking counseling.
+It can be intimidating for both parents and teens to take the step of seeking counseling for teenage anxiety.
 But, just as we would go to the dentist for a teen’s cavity, we can help them care for their mental health, too.
 Like a cavity, mental illness can get worse (and hurt like heck!) without proper attention, but it’s immensely treatable with the right intervention.